pgexperts/json_build/README.md

 * `build_json_object (VARIADIC "any")`
 * `build_json_array (VARIADIC "any")`

 Both functions return JSON.
 They can be called nested and combined, to build up complex tree structured JSON.

-`VARIADIC  "any"` means that the functions will accept any number of arguments of any type, and Postgres will accept the call, although the functions themselves do enforce certain rules
+`VARIADIC  "any"` means that the functions will accept any number of arguments of any type, and Postgres will accept the call, although the functions themselves do enforce certain rules.
+If called with no arguments an empty object or array is returned.

 If an argument is an array, it is converted to a JSON array, if it is a record, it is converted to a JSON object, if it is JSON it is passed through as is.

 Object keys must be not null and scalar - use of arrays, records or JSON values as keys is forbidden.

 `build_json_object` must get an even number of arguments - the odd numbered arguments (counting from 1) are the keys and the following even numbered arguments are the corresponding values.

 Examples: